React-Projects-2022/extra-node-cli-project-generator/templates/gif-api-fetch/README.md

 # <%= projectName %>

-This is a React App with project with API consume features.
+This is a React App with Counter features.
 We must change and add new features to complete our requisites

 ## Instrutions to start